nikulkaaa/Applied-ML-group-9/README.md

 TODO:
 - WE NEED TO COVER THE POPULATE THE REPOSITORY AND WHAT REQUIREMENTS THEY HAVE TO USE IN THE INSTALLATION GUIDE
 - WE NEED TO COVER HOW WE TRAINED THE MODEL AND PUT THE METRICS IN BELOW AND SHOW THE DIFFERENCES, MAKE SURE THE USER IS ABLE TO TRAIN FROM SCRATCH AND UNDERSTANDS IT
+            I put a little something down but i dont think the readme is nexessarily the place for all the details?

 - ALSO ADD JUSTFICATIONS FOR MODEL DESIGN CHOICES (SALIENCY MAPS, DECA, ETC...)
+            Saliency maps done i think, deca needs to be added

 - MAKE SURE WE COVER AND TEST EVERY STEP (ON ALL PLATFORMS)
 - DEMONSTRATE HYPERPARAM TUNING TOO (AND MAKE SURE IT IS NOT BROKEN)
 - UPDATE ACKNOWLEDGEMENTS TO REFLECT EVERYTHING WE HAVE TAKEN (DATASETS, MODELS, ETC...
 ANY REFERENCES?)
+            I wrote abt Dataset but apart from that i dont think theresnt anything we need to reference?

 ### Installation with Docker (multi-platform and most recommended)